Written by Eva Yeung, BSD Education

-There are many qualities to an effective and memorable teacher: they are keen to spread positivity, and they genuinely enjoy teaching and engaging with students.
-They are reflective, open to change and always welcome new ideas.
-But with all these great qualities there is one common driving force behind – the passion in what they do.
+Effective and memorable teachers are keen to spread positivity and genuinely enjoy teaching and engaging with students.
+In addition, they are reflective, open to change, and always welcome new ideas.
+But with all these great qualities, there is one joint driving force behind it – the passion for what they do.

-Robert Fried defines a passionate teacher in his book The Passionate Teacher: A Practical Guide (2001) as “someone in love with a field of knowledge, deeply stirred by issues and ideas that challenge our world, drawn to the dilemmas and potentials of the young people who come into class each day — or captivated by all of these”.
+Robert Fried defines passionate teaching in his book The Passionate Teacher: A Practical Guide (2001) as “someone in love with a field of knowledge, deeply stirred by issues and ideas that challenge our world, drawn to the dilemmas and potentials of the young people who come into class each day — or captivated by all of these.”

-In Alfred Thompson’s post “Why Passion is Important for Teachers” (2007) he observed how a teacher’s passion is such a powerful driver of student outcome and performance in the class.
-Thompson observed the progression of a mathematics teacher who had been assigned to teach a computer science class to the same group of students, the teacher was experienced but the lack of enthusiasm in computer science really dampened the learning of the class.
+In Alfred Thompson’s post “Why Passion is Important for Teachers” (2007), he observed how a teacher’s passion is a powerful driver of student outcome and performance in the class.
+Thompson followed the progression of a mathematics teacher assigned to teach a computer science class.
+The teacher was experienced, but the lack of enthusiasm in computer science dampened the course’s learning.
 Thompson also mentions that passion is not something we can fake.

 Just get started – be inspired!

-This might be the hardest thing to do, but start with simple things such as doing a simple search on Google about a topic area, you might be surprised and find something you connect with.
-Another great place to start is to watch some Ted Talk videos or podcasts about the subject area to get inspired.
+Passionate teaching might be difficult but try starting with simple things such as searching about a topic area.
+You might be surprised and find something you connect with.
+You can also watch some Ted Talk videos or podcasts about the subject area to get inspired.

 Find a community

 Talk to teachers who are enthusiastic about the subject you are trying to get passionate about.
 It is helpful to see the subject through another teacher’s eyes.
-This technique is powerful, as you will not only find out new approaches to teaching that you can try in your own classroom, but you can try to see how the teacher sees their subject is relevant to the students’ future.
+This technique is powerful, as you will find new approaches to passionate teaching that you can try in your classroom.
+In addition, you can try to see how the teacher sees their subject as relevant to the students’ future.
 You may also find great communities online in Facebook Groups and especially Twitter under #edchat!

 Try new approaches in your own professional development

-It is not necessary to try to reinvent the wheel when it comes to teaching a new subject that you are unfamiliar with – there are many educators in your local community that shares tried and tested classroom approaches.
-Through social media or a simple Google search, you can find relevant workshops, events or social gatherings organized for teachers to exchange ideas in new areas of teaching such as Tech and Computer Science.
+It is unnecessary to reinvent the wheel when teaching a new subject that you are unfamiliar with.
+Many educators in your local community share tried and tested classroom approaches.
+Additionally, you can find relevant workshops, events, or social gatherings organized for teachers through a simple Google search.
+These resources allow educators to exchange ideas in new teaching areas such as Tech and Computer Science.

-These are just a few ideas to get you started and hopefully gets you excited about the new challenges that may be ahead this coming academic year!
-Another great place to start is to subscribe to Read Something Different, where our team at BSD will share upcoming teacher events, ideas and tips to enhance your classroom.
+These are just a few ideas to get you started.
+Hopefully, they will also get you excited about the new challenges that may be ahead this coming academic year!
+Follow us on social media to see upcoming teacher events, ideas, and tips to enhance your classroom.

-If you have any ideas, recommendations, thoughts or questions, feel free to contact me at ey@bsd.education and I would love to speak more about Passionate Teaching.
+If you have any ideas, recommendations, thoughts, or questions, please get in touch with us at ey@bsd.education, and I would love to speak more about Passionate Teaching.